volt-protocol/whitepaper/README.md

 ## Ragequit
 VCON holders can “ragequit” in exchange for a pro rata share of the surplus buffer less a redemption fee.
 This allows capital to exit the system when the surplus buffer is too large relative to the PCV, if the system were to become defunct, or if they judge their fellow VCON holders to be taking unacceptable risks in governance.
 The process is rate limited so VOLT holders can react to fluctuations in the size of the surplus buffer.

+VCON holders can only ragequit so long as the surplus buffer is above a target ratio determined by governance, which signfies low demand to hold VOLT vs the amount of capital in the system.
+When the surplus buffer is low, ragequit will be blocked to ensure VOLT holders remain protected.

 # vETH
 Market governance can be applied to alternative denominations of capital besides USD.
 The same infrastructure that will govern VOLT can be extended to support vETH, a market governed ETH-denominated currency.
 Other “fiat” denominations are also possible, if there is on chain holder demand to support tokenization.
 Supporting multiple capital types will enable efficiency gains in lending, borrowing, and exchange.
 There are several advantages to including an ETH derivative in the VOLT system.
 The same market governance codebase can support allocation of ETH or its derivatives into yield venues, or even conduct Rocket Pool-esque decentralized staking.
 Volt Protocol can internalize borrow aggregation and peer to peer matching functions in the future, such as allowing vETH holders to borrow in stablecoins at whichever is lowest among the VOLT rate or the whitelisted yield venues.

 # Checks and Balances
 Profit motive for VCON holders alone is insufficient to ensure certain protocol functions are performed correctly from the perspective of VOLT holders.
 To prevent abuses, checks and balances will be added outside of market governance.
-Most prominent among these are the two “Nope DAOs”, mechanisms by which VOLT or VCON holders can veto system changes.
+Most prominent among these are the two Veto Modules, mechanisms by which VOLT or VCON holders can veto system changes.
 This applies to any governance action, such as parameter adjustments or onboarding of new yield venues.
 Different quorum thresholds may be used for different types of changes.

+## Optimistic Governance
+While the Volt Protocol market governance system is in its early stages, it's not realistic to expect VOLT and VCON holders to take an active role in its ongoing development.
+However, it is essential that they have the right to dissent against harmful changes by the core team.
+We will accomplish this with optimistic timelocks where the core contributors can propose system changes, but VOLT and VCON holders are both (separately) capable of veto.
+VCON holders will also receive proposer rights.

 ## VOLT Veto Module
 An appropriate quorum of the VOLT supply will be able to veto any governance proposal, with the veto threshold determinable by governance.
 Delegation will be important for this system, as the majority of stablecoin holders cannot be expected to pay active attention to governance changes.
 The goal of the Veto Module is that an active minority defending their own interests will benefit the collective.